 As is often the case in a small city, Harlem doesn't have a public transportation system that people use for their commute.

-The per capita income in Harlem in 2010 was $26,665, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $106,660 for a family of four.
+The per capita income in Harlem in 2010 was $21,598, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,392 for a family of four.
 However, Harlem contains both very wealthy and poor people as well.

 Harlem is a very ethnically-diverse city.
 The people who call Harlem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harlem residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Harlem include Irish, English, French , and Scots-Irish.
+Important ancestries of people in Harlem include German, English, Irish, Dutch, and Scots-Irish.

 The most common language spoken in Harlem is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Italian.